-Rank Category of Claim Legal basis Comments deposits that would be eligible deposits from natural persons, micro, small and medium-sized enterprises were they not made through branches located outside the Union of institutions established within the Union.
-The transposition of the Bank Creditor Hierarchy Directive (the "BCHD") into Irish law after 29 December 2018 by the European Union (Bank Recovery and Resolution) Regulations 2018 will affect the order of priority of payment of deposits in the winding-up of an institution under the Companies Act, 2014 and revoking certain provisions of Section 621(2) of the Companies Act, 2014 (See Box 6 Certain claims owing by preferential creditors below).
+Rank Category of Claim Legal basis Comments - deposits that would be eligible deposits from natural persons, micro, small and medium-sized enterprises were they not made through branches located outside the Union of institutions established within the Union.
+The transposition of the Bank Creditor Hierarchy Directive (the "BCHD") into Irish law after 29 December 2018 by the European Union (Bank Recovery and Resolution) Regulations 2018 will affect the order of priority of payment of deposits in the winding-up of an institution under the Companies Act, 2014 by inserting a new section Part 13A into the Companies Act, 2014 and revoking certain provisions of Section 621(2) of the Companies Act, 2014 (See Box 6 Certain claims owing by preferential creditors below).
 In the event of action in accordance with European Union (Bank Recovery and Resolution) Regulations (S.I.
-No. 289 of 2015 (the "2015 Regulations") which transposed Directive 2014/49 EU into Irish Law, the priority of claims will be as follows: Preferential debts as listed in Section 621(2) of the Companies Act, 2014; Any reasonable expenses properly incurred by the resolution authority in connection with the use of the resolution tools or powers under the 2015 Regulations; (a) The part of eligible deposits up to the coverage level in Article 6 of Directive 2014/49/EU; and (b) deposit guarantee scheme where it is subrogating to the rights and obligations of the part of the eligible deposits from natural persons and micro, small and medium-sized enterprises which exceed the coverage level in Article 6(1) of Directive 2014/49/EU; and Deposits that would be eligible deposits from natural persons, micro, small and medium enterprises were they not made through branches located outside the EU of institutions established within the Union.
-Claims resulting from debt instrument that meet the following conditions: The original contractual maturity of the debt instruments is not less than one year; and The debt instrument contain no embedded derivatives and are not derivativ 6 Certain claims owing by preferential creditors Section 621 of the Companies Act, 2014 These claims include the following (all of which rank pari passu with one another:
+No. 289 of 2015 (the "2015 Regulations") which transposed Directive 2014/49 EU into Irish Law, the priority of claims will be as follows: • Preferential debts as listed in Section 621(2) of the Companies Act, 2014; • Any reasonable expenses properly incurred by the resolution authority in connection with the use of the resolution tools or powers under the 2015 Regulations; ▶ (a) The part of eligible deposits up to the coverage level in Article 6 of Directive 2014/49/EU; and (b) deposit guarantee scheme where it is subrogating to the rights and obligations of the part of the eligible deposits referred to in (a). • The part of the eligible deposits from natural persons and micro, small and medium-sized enterprises which exceed the coverage level in Article 6(1) of Directive 2014/49/EU; and • Deposits that would be eligible deposits from natural persons, micro, small and medium enterprises were they not made through branches located outside the EU of institutions established within the Union. • Claims resulting from debt instrument that meet the following conditions: ▶ The original contractual maturity of the debt instruments is not less than one year; and 6 Certain claims owing by preferential creditors Section 621 of the Companies Act, 2014 These claims include the following (all of which rank pari passu with one another: